-Under the auspices of the International Energy Agency (IEA) Wind Technology Collaboration Programme (TCP) Task 41 – Enabling Wind to Contribute to a Distributed Energy Future, members are launching a pilot project to facilitate global distributed wind research.
+Under the auspices of the International Energy Agency (IEA) Wind Technology Collaboration Programme (TCP) Task 41 – Enabling Wind to Contribute to a Distributed Energy Future, members are launching a pilot project to facilitate globally distributed wind research.
 This effort is open to participants with wind turbine design research expertise.
-A key element to enable the wider use of distributed wind energy is continuing to lower its life cycle cost.
-The distributed wind community is looking for opportunities to not only down-scale large wind turbine design that may be appropriate for distributed wind turbines but also to up-scale small wind turbine design with a goal of matching the pace of cost reductions seen in other renewable energy technologies.
+A key element to enabling the wider use of distributed wind energy is continuing to lower its life cycle cost.
+The distributed wind community is looking for opportunities to not only for down-scale large wind turbine design that may be appropriate for distributed wind turbines but also for up-scale small wind turbine design with a goal of matching the pace of cost reductions seen in other renewable energy technologies.

 We are aware of several leading university professors and graduate students currently researching distributed wind turbine designs and features.
 We are hoping to expand the number of technical papers and journal articles pertaining to distributed wind turbine design, laying the groundwork for a better understanding of future industry-wide cost reduction opportunities.
 In today’s virtual environment, there are new opportunities to collaborate, share research results, and build international academic rapport.

 We are planning virtual meetings in the 2020-21 academic year to discuss distributed wind research needs identified by the distributed wind industry.
 It is hoped that will allow enough time for spring 2021 students to identify capstone, scoping, and trade-off studies to be conducted.
 In June 2021, IEA Wind TCP Task 41 will orchestrate a virtual symposium so that all students can share their results.
-Industry experts may provide verbal feedback, if requested.
+Industry experts may provide verbal feedback if requested.

 Our goals are to: